SOFTS-Raw sugar hits 1-1/2 year low, arabica coffee surges

 * May cocoa may rise towards $2,425 per tonne as it has cleared resistance at $2,305, according to technical analyst Wang Tao.

-* May London cocoa rose 23 pounds, or 1.3%, to 1,846 pounds per tonne.
-(Reporting by Maytaal Angel; Editing by Jan Harvey)
+* May London cocoa fell 21 pounds, or 1.2%, to 1,802 pounds per tonne.
+(Reporting by Maytaal Angel; Editing by Jan Harvey and Nick Macfie)